HubPages is a one-of-a-kind online community of writers, editors, artists, and everyday enthusiasts sharing expertise

-- Use subtitles that include other search terms related to your topic.
+- Use headers that include other search terms related to your topic.

 - Find a balance between a readable, natural title and one that incorporates a long-tail search term.

 - Build trust with your readers and search engines by using good keyword practices: Don't stuff keywords in your text/title only for search engines; don't bold keywords in your text; don't write about a topic just because it's a hot keyword—write about a topic because you are passionate about it!

 Write for your readers, not search engines, but increase your chances of being found via search by creating a specific title that could be a search query for your topic.

 Three Tips for Long-Tail Topics

 Here are some suggestions to get the most of those long-tail searches, which can really add up.

 - Go in-depth on a specific subject.
 Instead of rehashing the same general information presented by millions of other webpages, pick a specific area and share information that is unique and interesting.

 - Create additional articles on your topic and become an expert in the field.
 Break your topic down into multiple in-depth niche articles and own the entire overall subject.

 - Write about content that doesn't exist yet.
 Research a topic online, and if it isn't covered or isn't covered well, this is a great chance for you to own that niche and topic.
 Before you write your article, type your title into Google and see what shows up.
 If your search yields results featuring large sites that have completely exhausted the topic, either choose another topic or make your article more niche.